 This thyroid disorder was first named back in 1912 by the Japanese specialist Dr. Hashimoto Hakaru.
-Today, Hashimoto’s is the most common cause of hypothyroidism, especially among women.
+Today, Hashimoto’s is one of the most common autoimmune endocrine diseases, especially among women.

 What’s The Deal With Autoimmune Attacks?

 An autoimmune thyroid disorder occurs when the immune system produces antibodies that directly target the thyroid.

 This silent immune response is initiated by the presence of foreign compounds within the thyroid, or pathogens that have infiltrated the thyroid such as viruses, bacteria, fungi, parasites, etc. Gluten can also induce anti-thyroid antibodies.